cartesi/docs/cartesi-rollups/development/send-requests.md

 - Step 2: The Cartesi Node reads the data and gives it to the Cartesi machine for processing.

-- Step 3: After the computation, the state is updated, and the results are sent back to the rollup server
+- Step 3: After the computation, the state is updated, and the results are sent back to the rollup server.

 You can send inputs to your application with [Cast](https://book.getfoundry.sh/cast/), Sunodo, or a custom web interface.